fridaysystems/inventory-presser/readme.txt

 2. This is the edit screen that adds or edits a single vehicle.
 This screen shot was taken on version 0.4, and at this time there is no VIN decoder or support for vehicle options.

 == Changelog ==

+= 3.1.0 =
+* Adds a filter hook to the VIN input box on the edit vehicle screen in the dashboard.
+This permits our newest add-on plugin, [a VIN decoder](https://inventorypresser.com/products/plugins/vin-decoder/), to place a "Decode VIN" button adjacent to the VIN text box.
+* Adds an empty drop down option to the model year selector on the edit vehicle screen in the dashboard.
+Previously, new vehicle entries would save the current year if the user makes no selection.

 = 3.0.0 =
 * Consolidates all settings under the Vehicles custom post type menu submenu Options.
 This saves the default sort field and order in a different location, so those values will need to be migrated when upgrading.